CSI-AI-5130/AI_Final_Project/README.md

 pip install -r requirements.txt
 ```

-## ▶️ Running the Project
+## Running the Project

-1. Ensure dataset is in the root directory\
+1. Ensure dataset is in the root directory
-2. Open the notebook or script\
+2. Open the notebook and run the cells
 3. Run preprocessing, sampling, model training, and evaluation steps

-## 📈 Summary
+## Summary

 This project demonstrates how preprocessing, sampling strategies, and
 model tuning significantly improve fraud detection accuracy and recall